JetsonHacksNano/installLibrealsense/README.md

 If you are using the T265 Tracking Camera exclusively, it is worth considering compiling without CUDA support.
 The librealsense CUDA support is for the Depth cameras.
 To build and installLibrealsense with CUDA support:

 ```
-$ ./installLibrealsense.sh
+$ ./installLibrealsense.sh --build_with_cuda
 ```

 To build and install librealsense WITHOUT CUDA support:

 ```
-$ ./installLibrealsense.sh --build_no_cuda
+$ ./installLibrealsense.sh
 ```

 <em><b>Note:</b> If you are using a RealSense T265 exclusively, this is the only installation necessary.
-You do not need to patch the modules and kernels noted below.</em>
+You do not need to patch the modules and kernels as noted below.</em>

 <h3>patchUbuntu.sh</h3>
 The patchUbuntu.sh patches kernel modules and installs them to support the RealSense cameras.
 These patches include adding the different image formats to the uvcvideo module, support for proper time stamp reporting, and HID interface for the D435i.
 In addition, a Nano specific patch is added addressing a USB throughput issue.
 After updating and installting the modules, the script rebuilds the kernel and install it.